thesamarth1608/devpath-project/README.md

 ---

-### 📚 Course Management
+### 📚 Course Learning System

-- Add / Fetch / Manage courses
+- 📖 Structured learning system with predefined courses
+- 🎯 Users can pick any course and track their progress
+- 💾 Progress (current topic & index) is persisted across sessions
+- 🔄 Resume learning seamlessly after login
-- Redux Toolkit slice-based architecture
+- 🧠 Managed using Redux Toolkit for scalable state handling
-- Scalable structure for future backend integration

 ---